crcresearch/BrowserNovice/README.md

 ### Privacy Test Pages

 Privacy Test Pages can be found at [https://github.com/duckduckgo/privacy-test-pages](https://github.com/duckduckgo/privacy-test-pages).
-The tests can also be found live at [https://privacy-test-pages.site/](https://privacy-test-pages.site/).
+Tests can also be found live at [https://privacy-test-pages.site/](https://privacy-test-pages.site/).
 This repository created by DuckDuckGo (Slayter), is an open-source toolkit available on GitHub for testing privacy and privacy features of browsers and browser extensions.
 Consider the tests provided in the <i><b>Browser Metrics</i></b> file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>